-- European type trigger: the termination of the deal depends only on the spot rate at 12 p.m. on the expiry date - American type trigger: the deal may terminate at any time during the tenor.
+- European type trigger: the termination of the deal depends only on the spot rate at 12 p.m. on the expiry date. - American type trigger: the deal may terminate at any time during the tenor.
 The trigger is available also as a partial/window barrier, when the trigger exists only over a certain part time period (window), which is fixed in advance.

-For a given boosted forward rate a European type trigger has a less favourable knock out level than an American trigger so the right to buy foreign currency terminates after a smaller depreciation of the forint.
-However, in case of a European type trigger the exchange rate monitoring is not over the whole tenor, it will be decided only at 12 p.m. on the expiry date whether the right to buy will terminate or.
+For a given boosted forward rate a European type trigger has a less favourable knock out level than an American trigger so the right to sell foreign currency terminates after a smaller appreciation of the forint.
+However, in the case of a European type trigger, the exchange rate monitoring is not over the whole tenor, only at 12 p.m. on the expiry date will be decided whether the right to sell will terminate or not based on the spot exchange rate at 12 p.m. on the expiry date.

-In summary: before the trigger level is reached the deal works like a standard forward but if the trigger level is reached, it terminates.
+In summary: before the trigger level is reached, the deal is like a standard forward, but if the trigger level is reached, it terminates.

 It is important to see that the deal might cease to exist when it would be the most necessary and valuable for the client.
-As after the termination the client's underlying exposure of the terminated deal remains un-hedged, our Bank does not recommend hedging more than 50% of the treasury limit with products that can terminate before maturity.
+As after the termination the client's underlying exposure of the terminated deal remains unhedged, our Bank does not recommend hedging more than 50% of the treasury limit with products that can terminate before maturity.

 Costs and revenues of the underlying exposure can compensate both the potential gains and losses of the deal, as long as the company assesses its underlying exposure and market situation properly.
-The deals are made in order to stabilize the results, not to realise standalone financial gain. example for an American type trigger: a Hungarian importer expects to incur EUR 100 000 a year from now in expenses.
-Let us assume that the current spot exchange rate is 290 EUR/HUF and the one-year forward rate is 302 EUR/HUF.
-The company would like to achieve a level of protection that is more advantageous than the forward rate and it does not expect the EUR/HUF rate to rise above or reach 320 in the next year.
-Because it is willing to accept the risk that the hedge can be terminated it enters into a boosted forward deal with 290 as a boosted forward rate and 320 as a knock-out trigger.
+The deals are made in order to stabilize the results, not to realise standalone financial gain.

+example for an American type trigger: a Hungarian exporter expects to receive a year from now EUR 100 000 in revenues.
+Let us assume that the current spot exchange rate is 290 EUR/HUF, and the one-year forward rate is 302 EUR/HUF.
+The company would like to achieve a level of protection that is more advantageous than the forward rate, and it does not expect the EUR/HUF rate to drop below or reach 274 in the next year.
+Because it is willing to run the risk that the hedge can be terminated, it enters into a boosted forward deal with 320 as a boosted forward rate and 274 as a knock-out trigger level.